 Sipadan and Mabul

-These two islands are world famous among scuba divers.
-Sipadan boasts phenomenal coral reefs and walls, an abundance of turtles, pelagics, sharks, rays, schooling fish and impressive biomass.
-This marine protected area is one of the best preserved diving locations on Earth and needs to be dived to be believed.
+These two islands are world-famous among scuba divers.
+Sipadan boasts phenomenal coral reefs and walls, an abundance of turtles, pelagics, sharks, rays, schooling fish and downright impressive biomass.
+This marine protected area is one of the best preserved diving locations on Earth.
+In short, it must be dived to be believed!

 Redang Island